neams-th-coe/cardinal/doc/content/tutorials/csg_to_cad.md

   end=ICs

 Next, we set some initial conditions, since OpenMC will run first.
-We set a constant initial temperature of 800 K. We also add an auxiliary variable, [CellTemperatureAux](https://cardinal.cels.anl.gov/source/auxkernels/CellTemperatureAux.html), so that we can see the temperature field actually applied to OpenMC
-(this will hold the cell temperatures).
-Lastly, we indicate the run settings - we will run OpenMC three times, and output all results to Exodus.
+We set a constant initial temperature of 800 K. Lastly, we indicate the run settings - we will run OpenMC three times, and output all results to Exodus.

 !listing /tutorials/csg_to_cad/openmc.i